-I’ve read a few articles and blog posts lately complaining how overrun some places have become (like Ankor Wat and Machu Picchu, for instance) and then making the false logical leap that this there aren’t any undiscovered places left in the world.
+It’s nothing new to read articles complaining how overrun some places have become (like Ankor Wat and Machu Picchu, for instance).
+In this age of overtourism, where whole cities like Amsterdam and Venice are getting fed up, travelers often then make the false logical leap that there aren’t any undiscovered places left in the world.
 We’re all on the same circuit, all flying to places millions of people have experienced already.

-In the past few weeks I’ve talked to four people who have been to Salta, Argentina but did not make it through the canyon to laid-back Cafayate.
+I’ve talked to many travelers who have been to Salta, Argentina but did not make three hours away to laid-back Cafayate.
 There are no real “sites” in Cafayate except the canyon outside of town, so many tourists give it a pass.
 So it’s mellow, sleepy, and feels undiscovered, despite the proliferation of wineries all around town.
-There are a dozen little pueblos in that region that are in dramatic settings but they get even fewer visitors.
+There are a dozen little pueblos in the Salta Province that are in dramatic settings but they get even fewer visitors.

 The other Czech Republic